Charlton Warren: Coaching career

 Warren departed North Carolina after the 2016 season to become the defensive backs coach and special teams coordinator at the University of Tennessee in the Southeastern Conference (SEC) under head coach Butch Jones.
 Warren replaced Willie Martinez, who had resigned after a disappointing season.
 Beyond improving the pass defense, there was an expectation that Warren could help recruit the Atlanta area, where a resurgent Georgia until Kirby Smart had made significant inroads.
 Tennessee fired Jones midway through the 2017 season and hired Jeremy Pruitt to replace him.
 Pruitt did not retain Warren on his staff, but he was quickly hired by Dan Mullen at the University of Florida, also in the SEC, as the cornerbacks coach.

 Warren stayed at Florida for a single season before accepting the defensive backs job at Georgia under Kirby Smart.
 He replaced Mel Tucker, who departed to take the head coaching job at the University of Colorado.
 Georgia was Warren's third different school in the SEC in a three-year span.
 After two seasons at Georgia, Warren departed to become defensive coordinator at Indiana University under Tom Allen.
 He succeeded Kane Wommack, the new head coach at the University of South Alabama.

-Following the departures of former coaches Jay Bateman and Jovan Dewitt, Warren was named co-defensive coordinator and defensive backs coach for North Carolina on January 8, 2022, returning to the Tar Heels alongside Gene Chizik, who will serve as the Assistant Head Coach for Defense.
+Following the departures of former coaches Jay Bateman and Jovan Dewitt, Warren was named co-defensive coordinator and defensive backs coach for North Carolina on January 8, 2022, returning to the Tar Heels alongside Gene Chizik, who will serve as the Assistant Head Coach for Defense and defensive coordinator.
+After the 2023 season, as the Tar Heel defense continued to struggle, Chizik was let go, and Geoff Collins was hired to replace him.
+Warren, who had returned to Chapel Hill with Chizik, was retained by coach Mack Brown and elevated to the assistant head coach position.